 Both general liability and builder’s risk insurance can cover property damage caused by a subcontractor.
 While you may consider filing a general liability claim for a construction mishap, this may not be your best option.

-In cases where coverage overlaps, filing a claim on a builder’s risk policy to pay for property damages can help keep your general liability claims history clean.
-And a clean claims history helps keep the policyholder’s insurance premiums low.
+In cases where coverage overlaps, filing a claim on a builder’s risk policy to pay for property damages can help keep your general liability claims history clean with your insurer.
+A clean claims history helps keep the policyholder’s insurance premiums low.

 General liability coverage is an ongoing expense.
 Clients will likely require you to carry general liability insurance to pay for damages if a client is injured at a job site or you damage a third party’s property.
 After all, a construction site is a risky place.

-If you’re sued over property damage that happened in the place the policy covers (usually the job site), your general liability policy would cover attorney fees, court costs, and any settlements.
+If you’re sued over property damage that happened at a covered location (usually the job site), your general liability policy would cover attorney fees, court costs, and any settlements.